apache/dubbo-website/content/en/overview/reference/pixiu/user/samples/http_to_dubbo.md

     - /en/docs3-v2/dubbo-go-pixiu/user/samples/http_to_dubbo/
     - /en/overview/reference/pixiu/user/samples/http_to_dubbo/
     - /en/overview/mannual/dubbo-go-pixiu/user/samples/http_to_dubbo/
-description: Http to Dubbo 案例介绍
+description: Introduction to the Http to Dubbo case
-linkTitle: Http to Dubbo 案例介绍
+linkTitle: Introduction to the Http to Dubbo case
-title: Http to Dubbo 案例介绍
+title: Introduction to the Http to Dubbo case
 type: docs
 weight: 20
 ---